jeffreycwitt/hn202/docs/carolingian-empire.md

 (Consider the maps in SHMA on p.
 43 and p.
 59 for Byzantine ownership and compare these to map 3.4 on p.
 96).

-This shift, usually marked at 752-756 (from the time Pope Stephen called from help until the donation of Pepin), is sometimes referred to as the shift from the Byzantine Papacy to the Frankish Papacy.
+This shift, usually marked at 752-756 (from the time Pope Stephen called for help until the donation of Pepin), is sometimes referred to as the shift from the Byzantine Papacy to the Frankish Papacy.

 The Byzantine period was a period in which most of the Popes were Greek and Popes generally sought and needed the approval of the Byzantine Emperor to become Pope.